-DART Operations Safety is responsible to assure that Internal Safety Reviews are conducted.
-As needed, a Consultant may be used to augment DART Operations Safety staff with these audits.
+DART Operations Safety is responsible for ensuring that Internal Safety Reviews are conducted.
+As needed, a consultant may be used to augment DART Operations Safety staff with these audits.
 Each year, a section of the ASP and SMS will be reviewed and on a three-year rotating basis.
 This tool is used on an on-going basis to evaluate the effectiveness and determine if updates to the ASP are required.
-Sixty (60) days before the audit is scheduled, an audit schedule will be developed and provided to TxDOT to fulfill SSP notification and to gain approval.
-The Internal Safety Review report will be submitted each December to TxDOT SSO for review and acceptance.
+Sixty (60) days before the audit is scheduled, an audit schedule will be developed and provided to TxDOT to fulfill SSO notification and to gain approval.
+The Internal Safety Review report will be submitted within 60 days of the closeout meeting to TxDOT SSO for review and acceptance.
+In no case shall DART submit the ISR final report later than February 1st.